ozturkkl/framework-control/README.md

 Frontend token for Pages:
 - During the Pages build, set `VITE_CONTROL_TOKEN` (for example via Pages build secrets) so the client includes the bearer token.
 - Alternatively, prompt the user to paste their local token once and store it in `localStorage`, then set `OpenAPI.TOKEN` on load.

+## UI notes

+- Expand button appears only when the local service is healthy; clicking outside the modal closes it.
+- Fan mode selector is shown in the Fan Control panel header (hidden when not healthy).
+- Auto mode shows a short description; Manual shows a single slider; Curve opens the editor.
+- When not in Curve mode, the layout allocates more space to Telemetry/Power and a compact area to Fan Control.

 ## Roadmap